 Oregon Paralegal Salary and Job Outlook

-Paralegals in Oregon can expect a high annual salary, averaging $55,460 per year and $26.66 per hour, as reported in 2014.1 Projections Central predicts a 21.9% increase for the profession in Oregon through 2022, which is higher than the national growth rate, predicted at 16.7%.2 Similarly, the Bureau of Economics, which measures gross domestic product, including professional and business services, which includes paralegal services, reported an increase of 16.3% between 2012 and 2013, far more than the national average over the same period of 3.5%.3 For these reasons, the outlook for perspective paralegals in the state of Oregon is excellent, making it an ideal state in which to pursue an education in paralegal studies and to secure a job as a paralegal.
+Paralegals in Oregon earn a relatively a high annual salary, averaging $54,180 per year as of 2015.1 Projections Central predicts a 15.6% increase in paralegal jobs in Oregon through 2024, which is higher than the national growth rate, predicted at 8%.2,3 For these reasons, the outlook for perspective paralegals in the state of Oregon is strong, making it an ideal state in which to pursue an education in paralegal studies and to secure a job as a paralegal.

 Profiles of Well-Known Schools in Oregon

 Portland Community College: Portland Community College has two American Bar Association-approved paralegal programs: an Associate of Applied Science and a certificate.
-The AAS is a 90-hour degree with 45 hours set aside for paralegal classes, while the certificate is a 45-hour limited-admission course of study.
-Both AAS and certificate students must complete Introduction to Law (Fundamentals, Substantive Areas, and Ethics), Techniques of Interview, Legal Software, Legal Research and Library Use, Computer Research in Law, and Applied Legal Research and Drafting.
-Specialized courses span from Estate Planning to Income Tax Law, as well as from Immigration Law to Corporate Law Practice.
+The AAS is a 90-credit hour degree with 45 hours set aside for paralegal classes, while the certificate is a 45-credit hour limited-admission course of study.
+Both AAS and certificate students must complete Introduction to Law (Fundamentals, Substantive Areas, and Ethics); Techniques of Interview; Legal Software; Legal Research and Library Use; Computer Research in Law; and Applied Legal Research and Drafting.
+Specialized courses available include Estate Planning, Income Tax Law, Immigration Law, and Corporate Law Practice.